Best Diet for Tokay Gecko

 Tokay Gecko Nutritional Profile

 Nutrition for Tokay Gecko must account for this species's 10-14 inches (25-35 cm) frame and naturally aggressive disposition.
 Across a lifespan of 10-20 years, dietary consistency directly influences vitality and longevity.
 Tokay Gecko reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Tokay Gecko to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Tokay Gecko to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Tokay Gecko